 3. Abstract Reasoning

-- MAXIMUM TIME: 15 minutes
+- Maximum time : 15 minutes

-- Number of questions: 30 questions
+- Number of questions : 30 questions

-Example question:
+Example questions:

-Choose the next correct shape:
+Select the next correct shape:

 Correct answer: B